-Back-Up & Sync a USB Device to Google Drive on Mac in 2024
+Back-Up & Sync a USB Device to Google Drive on Mac in 2025

-You may be using Google Drive for Desktop app on your Mac.
+You may be using the Google Drive for Desktop app on your Mac.
 And when you insert a USB device into your Mac, a notification appears with options to add that device to Google Drive.
 So here, we’ll show you everything you can do with that device.
 It includes adding that device to Google Drive, removing it from backing up and syncing, accessing it, and other options.
 We will take a look at each of them with screenshots.

-Helpful Tips: How to Automatically Backup iPhone Photos to Google Drive
+Helpful Tips: How to Automatically Back Up iPhone Photos to Google Drive

 Understand Google Drive Notification for a USB Device

-A notification will pop up near the Drive icon in the Menu Bar when you plug in a USB device to your Mac.
-The pop-up shows a message titled Add’ Untitled’.
-And says that Choose to upload files in ‘Untitled’ to Google Drive or Google Photos.
-It gives you two options, either Add a device or Not now.
+A notification will pop up near the Drive icon in the menu bar when you plug in a USB device to your Mac.
+The pop-up shows a message titled ‘Add Untitled.’
+The message instructs you to select whether to upload ‘Untitled’ files to Google Drive or Google Photos.
+It gives you two options: either add a device now or not.
 Here, ‘Untitled’ is the name of the USB device you connect to your Mac.
 It could be different for another USB device.

 google-drive-popup-promt-asking-for-backup-to-google-drive